A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 I’ve also discovered that, though I do enjoy both roles, I am more of a strap-on Top than a strap-on bottom.
 Which was an interesting and slightly surprising thing to learn about myself!

 I pretty much always use my reliable fave harness these days but I do like to try new things.
-So I was excited to try out the Kinbaku Ukiyoe harness.
+So I was excited to try out the Liebe Seele Kinbaku Ukiyoe harness.
 First let’s look at the things I liked about it.

 • It arrived beautifully packaged and presented.
-The harness comes in a sturdy red box with a gold kintsugi print and a cardboard sleeve featuring a ukiyo-e style erotic image of two women having sex.
+This strap-on harness comes in a sturdy red box with a gold kintsugi print and a cardboard sleeve featuring a ukiyo-e style erotic image of two women having sex.
 The same image is printed on an included silky fabric square.
 In the box, the harness’s wrapping is tissue paper with the same kintsugi print.
 The overall effect is thoughtful and luxurious.

 • When I took it out of the box, I gasped at how beautiful this harness is.
 The rose print is striking and gorgeous, with an aesthetic somewhere between “goth” and “high femme.”
 The hardware is copper-plated metal in an attractive muted gold shade.